-WISHES is a £1.8m three-year NIHR funded applied research project running Apr 2025 – Mar 2028 examining the potential of job crafting to improve employment and health outcomes for UK workers with disabilities, health conditions and/or other significant workplace support needs
+WISHES is a £1.8m three-year NIHR funded applied research project running Apr 2025 – Mar 2028 examining the potential of job crafting to make work more manageable, engaging and enjoyable for UK workers.
+The aim is to improve work and health outcomes for UK workers and to help organisations thrive.

-International evidence suggests that job crafting might help.
+International evidence suggests that job crafting helps to improve workplace experiences and outcomes.
 Job crafting happens when employees are upskilled and empowered to make proactive changes to their jobs, often in collaboration with their line managers.
 Job crafting is flexible and person-centred.
 It can involve changes to tasks, timing, location, activities, goals and relationships at work, amongst other things.
-Ultimately job crafting is about improving the person-job fit for workers so that they can be as productive, engaged, happy and healthy as possible.
+Ultimately job crafting is about improving the person-job fit for workers so that they can be as engaged, happy, healthy and productive as possible in their work.
 This helps the worker, their employer, and their colleagues.

 Could your business benefit from the WISHES job crafting trial?